cafe01/Net-Moip-V2/README.md

 ## build\_authorization\_url($redirect\_uri, \\@scope) :Str $url

 Builds the URL used to connect the user account to your Moip (OAuth) app.
-Usualy used in a web app controller to redirect the user's browser.
+Usually used in a web app controller to redirect the user's browser to the authorization page.

 `$redirect_uri` is the URL the user will be redirected back to you app after authorization.